NVIDIA/gontainer/README.md

 There are several predefined by container service types that may be used as a dependencies in the factory arguments.

 1. The `context.Context` service provides the per-service context, inherited from the background context.
-   This context is cancelled right before the service's `Close()` call and intended to be used with service functions.
+   This context is cancelled right before the service's `Close()` call.
 2. The `gontainer.Resolver` service provides a service to resolve dependencies dynamically.
 Thread safe.
 3. The `gontainer.Invoker` service provides a service to invoke functions dynamically.
 Thread safe.